atoms-ufrj/playmol/docs/commands.md

 In contrast to angles and proper dihedrals, impropers are not automatically detected as bonds are defined.
 This is so because there are distinct possible definitions of improper dihedrals.
-Impropers must be manually created by using the [improper] command, which requires the previous definition of a fitting improper type.
+Impropers can be manually created by using the [improper] command, which requires the previous definition of a fitting improper type.
+Playmol is also able to find all impropers of a specific kind by using the keyword _search_ in the [improper] command.

 Playmol is able to resolve __ambiguities__ in definitions of improper types.
 When several ambiguous improper types fit to a defined improper, Playmol will classify them according to the number _N_